spiritedtechie/ethereum-experiment/README.md

 # Prerequisites

-1. Install solc if you compile using this approach rather than via javascript
+1. Install solc if you compile Solidity using this approach rather than via Javascript

 https://solidity.readthedocs.io/en/develop/installing-solidity.html